 Be explicit about expectations – Students will be managing several courses with varying types of hybrid or online instruction.
 You can create a clear roadmap by making your expectations explicit at the start of the semester.
 For example, make sure your students know about any synchronous meeting times, important due dates, and group work projects.
 A course calendar with relevant due dates and weekly reminders of upcoming assignments helps students stay on track.

 Make learning personal – Instructors need to actively cultivate a classroom community in the hybrid and online environments.
 Including a video or robust description of your interests both inside and outside of the class can help humanize the learning process and make you more approachable when students have questions.
 Sharing your excitement about the course content and highlighting excellent student work throughout the course helps to motivate students.

 Get to know your students – Sending a survey to students the first week of class can help you gather information about your students such as their interests, past experiences with the material, or concerns about the course.
-Visit the Virtual Getting to Know your Students webpage for ideas and customize the Beginning of the Course Survey for your specific needs.
+Visit the Virtually Getting to Know your Students webpage for ideas and customize the Beginning of the Course Survey for your specific needs.

 Communicate with students – It is particularly important to consider how you will communicate with your students in hybrid and online teaching.
 Consider what communication might be on a regular schedule such as a weekly announcement with important due dates, and how to communicate emerging information such as progress reports and contacting students who may need additional support.
 Clarify how you want students to communicate with you.
 For example, you might tell students to use email for private communications such as requests for extensions, a class question and answer discussion board for quick procedural questions, and virtual office hours for in-depth help.
 Use the Communicating in Your Course worksheet to help you think through the variety of ways you will communicate with your students in an online or hybrid environment.